 The second year of the appointment will focus on fostering campus and community-wide dialogue and debate about ethical issues

-SNHU is pleased to announce the two-year appointment of Dr. Michele Goldsmith as the holder of the Christos and Mary Papoutsy Distinguished Chair in Ethics and Social Responsibility
+Southern New Hampshire University is pleased to announce the two-year appointment of Dr. Lundy Lewis as the Christos and Mary Papoutsy Distinguished Chair in Ethics and Social Responsibility